awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-troubleshooting-get-mac-address.md

-# How to Get the MAC Address of Your AWS DeepRacer Device?<a name="deepracer-troubleshooting-get-mac-address"></a>
+# How to Get the MAC Address of Your AWS DeepRacer Device<a name="deepracer-troubleshooting-get-mac-address"></a>

 Follow the instructions below to get the MAC address of your AWS DeepRacer device: